25 Incredible Things to Do in Mexico (that aren’t beaches!)

 Insider Tip: If you’d prefer to spend more time at the waterfall and go at your own pace, consider renting a car.
 This region is actually a very easy place to drive.

 5. Cheer on Wrestlers at a Lucha Libre match

 Lucha Libre is to Mexico what WWE is to the US.
-While not “real” wrestling at all, seeing one of these comically choreographed “fights” is a fun way to spend an evening in Mexico City.
+While not “real” wrestling at all, seeing one of these comically choreographed “fights” is one of the best things to do in Mexico City if your’e looking for a fun way to spend the evening.

 Grab some beers at the concession booth, get comfy in your seats and be prepared to be entertained.

 Luca Libre matches are popular amongst locals, and it’s fun to watch them cheer for their favorites.

 While you can join a tour group to see a Lucha Libre match, it is completely safe and easy to do it yourself (plus, it’s much cheaper).
 We’ve even put together all the directions and tips you’ll need to see a Lucha Libre match without a tour group.

 6. Sample the best Mexican dishes on a Food Tour